gewhere/sc3_bot_twitter/README.md

     * Tweets a single line sc-tweet from UGen help files, right after the help file tweet.

 ## TODO
-* Write a function to update the weights in random selection
+* Write a function to update the weights in random selection based on history log file.